Natalie Haigh

-Natalie Elizabeth Haigh (born 8 February 1989 is an English professional footballer who plays as a defender for Aston Villa of the FA WSL.
-She has previously played for Yeovil Town, Coventry United and Nordsjælland.
+Natalie Elizabeth Haigh (born 8 February 1989) is an English professional footballer who plays as a defender.
+She has previously played for Yeovil Town, Coventry United, Nordsjælland and Aston Villa.
+In 2022 to May 2023 she was assistant manager at Lewes FC Women.

 Early life

 Haigh was born in Reading, but grew up in Wetherby and attended Boston Spa Sports College.
 She began playing football at nine years old and her first club was Wetherby Athletic.

 Club career

 Leeds United

 In August 2005, 16-year-old Haigh made her FA Women's Premier League National Division debut for Leeds United as a substitute in a 4–3 defeat at Arsenal.
 In May 2006 she started in Leeds's 5–0 FA Women's Cup final defeat by Arsenal.
 She joined Leeds City Vixens in 2009.

 Yeovil

 Haigh rejoined Yeovil Town in February 2017 after previously being captain of the team.
 Haigh made six appearances that season and saw this as a great achievement after having recovered from a back injury received in 2015.